Last updated: 12.11.2020

 The Cancer Registry of Norway was established in 1951.
 It is one of the oldest national cancer registries in the world.
 This, combined with the unique personal identification number used in Norway, makes the Cancer Registry's data suitable, also internationally; by establishing new knowledge through research and spreading information on cancer.

-The organisation consists of about 150 persons (120 FTEs) and is organised in three technical departements and one administrative department.
+The organisation consists of about 200 persons and is organised in three technical departements and one administrative department.

 The Cancer Registry of Norway consists of about 40 researchers, with different profressional background, amongst others in medicine, statstics, informatics and psykology.